jpasqua/MultiMon/doc/MultiMonGUI.md

 <a name="time-screen"></a>
 ### Time Screen (aka Home Screen)

 The time screen is the the primary/home screen.
 It provides a clock, overview status of the printers, and a single line of weather information.
-The screen shots below capture the home screen in a variety of states.
+The screen shots below capture the home screen in a variety of situations.
 The elements of the scree are as follows:

 * The current temperature and weather description for the selected city
 * The next line shows the expected completion time of the next print across all configured printers.
 If there is no print in progress, then that line will not be displayed.